 - 200g salted ricotta (for a sweeter taste, use 200g of ricotta infornata)

 - Coarse salt

 - Slice the eggplants.
 Transfer into a colander and cover with coarse salt.
 Place an upturned plate on the top.
-Put something weighty above the plate (e.g. the pot filled of water that you will use to cook pasta).
+Put something weighty above the plate (e.g. the pot filled with water that you will use to cook pasta).
 Let eggplants sit and release juices for an hour.

 - Wash carefully and lay on clean dishtowels.
-It is a boring procedure, but it is essential to guarantee a sweet taste and a dried frying.
+It is a boring procedure, but it is essential to guarantee a sweet taste and dried frying.

 - Once eggplants are completely dry, fry until golden and set aside.

 - Boil tomatoes for a couple of minutes, peel and scrape out the seeds.
 Put into a pan and sauté with 4 tablespoons of extra virgin olive oil and one garlic clove.
 Cook over low heat until softened.
 Sift with a sieve.

 - Heat the sauce gently until thickened.
 Add basil, sugar and season with salt.

 - Cook spaghetti in a large pot of boiling salted water until al dente.
 Drain and toss with tomato sauce and eggplants.
 Top with grated ricotta cheese and garnish with some basil leaves.